 Pancakes are safe for babies ages 6 months and up who are safely able to feed themselves.

 If you’d like a step-by-step guide and expert advice from yours truly on making sure your baby is ready to eat (and figuring out how to serve baby foods other than purees!), grab a copy of my Simply Solids Guide!
-(It’s only $10!!)
+(FREE for a limited time!).

 Can my baby eat pancakes made with milk?